Laf111/CEMU-Batch-Framework/README.md

 - You want to add a game?: once in your games folder, create shortcuts to this game with one or more version of CEMU by relaunching one of the 2 first scripts listed above;

-- If you use an external drive and shortcuts created before are broken (because the drive letter have changed or if you have moved your games): use the shortcut "Wii-U Games\Fix broken shortcuts.lnk";
+- If shortcuts created before are broken (because the drive letter have changed for an USB drive or simply because you have moved your games): use the shortcut "Wii-U Games\Fix broken shortcuts.lnk";

 - You don't need to manually open CEMU to play.
 Once you have collected all the settings (on the first launch of a game) for all versions of CEMU you play on, use the shortcuts on your desktop (Or your shortcuts folder);